Hugues de Payens: The foundation of the Order

 Hugh, Count of Champagne made a pilgrimage to the Holy Land in 1104–07 and visited Jerusalem for a second time in 1114–16.
 He was probably accompanied by Hugh of Payens, who remained there after the Count returned to France, as "Hugo de Peans" witnessed a charter in Jerusalem in 1120-1121.
 He was called magister militum Templi ("Master of the Knights of the Temple") for the first time in a document dated 1125.
 He most likely obtained approval for the Order from King Baldwin II of Jerusalem and Warmund of Picquigny, the Latin Patriarch of Jerusalem, at the Council of Nablus in 1120.

+One early chronicler, Simon de St. Bertin, implies that the Knights Templar originated earlier, before the death of Godfrey of Bouillon in 1100: "While he [Godfrey] was reigning magnificently, some had decided not to return to the shadows of the world after suffering such dangers for God's sake.
+On the advice of the princes of God's army, they vowed themselves to God's Temple under this rule: they would renounce the world, give up personal goods, free themselves to pursue purity, and lead a communal life wearing a poor habit, only using arms to defend the land against the attacks of the insurgent pagans when necessity demanded."

+Later chroniclers write that Hugo de Paganis approached King Baldwin II (whose reign began in 1118) with eight knights, two of which were brothers, and all of whom were his relatives by either blood or marriage, to form the Order of the Knights Templar.
+The other knights were Godfrey de Saint-Omer, Payen de Montdidier, Archambaud de Saint-Amand-les-Eaux, André de Montbard, Geoffrey Bison, and two men recorded only by the names of Rossal and Gondamer.
+Baldwin approved the foundation of the Order and entrusted the Temple of Jerusalem to its care.

-In the late 1120s, Hugo de Paganis and five other Templars (Godfrey de Saint-Omer, Roland, Geoffrey Bisol, Payen de Montdidier, and Archambaud de Saint-Amand-les-Eaux) went on a diplomatic mission to western Europe on behalf of Baldwin II.
-They met with nobles and kings at the Council of Troyes in an attempt to encourage warriors to come to the Kingdom of Jerusalem and join an attack on Damascus that Baldwin was planning.
+In the late 1120s, Hugo de Paganis and several other Templars went on a diplomatic mission to western Europe on behalf of Baldwin II.
+They met with nobles and kings in an attempt to encourage warriors to come to the Kingdom of Jerusalem and join an attack on Damascus that Baldwin was planning.

+As Grand Master, Hugo de Paganis led the Order for almost twenty years until his death, helping to establish the Order's foundations as an important and influential military and financial institution.
+On his visit to England and Scotland in 1128, he raised men and money for the Order, and also founded their first House in London and another near Edinburgh at Balantrodoch, now known as Temple, Midlothian.
+The Latin Rule laying down the way of life of the Order, attributed to Hugo de Paganis and Bernard of Clairvaux, was confirmed in 1129 at the Council of Troyes over which a papal legate, sent by Pope Honorius II, presided.